- Our Focus

 Dr. Ramocki is a board certified neurologist with additional fellowship training in otoneurology practicing in East Greenwich, RI.
 She specializes in Neurology and Pediatrics.
 She received her medical degree from the University of Chicago.
 Dr. Ramocki is a member of the American Academy of Neurology - AAN.

 Ms. Serth is a graduate of The University of Rhode Island where she received a B.S. in Human Development, Counseling and Family Studies (HCF).
-Since her graduation she has developed proficiencies in information technology and bookkeeping.
-She is currently employed by Alliance Ear, Nose & Throat, a state-wide Otolaryngology practice in Rhode Island.
+Since her graduation she has developed proficiencies in information technology, copy editing, bookkeeping and more.

 Dr. Teixido is an otolaryngologist with a special interest in medical and surgical conditions that affect hearing and balance.
 He was born in Wilmington, Delaware and developed an interest in ear surgery because of a hereditary hearing condition in his family.